typegoose/typegoose/docs/guides/error-warning-details.md

 Details:
 This Error should never show up, if it does report it

-### PropOptions.discriminators dosnt support Arrays with more or less than 1 dimension [E020]
+### PropOptions.discriminators doesn't support Arrays with more or less than 1 dimension [E020]

 <span class="badge badge--warning">This Error got removed in 9.4.0</span>